FastRobotsCornell/FastRobots-2025/docs/labs/Lab3.md

    - The figure below is an example from 2020, when students measured the accuracy and repeatability in different lighting conditions, and timing for various code setups (these are not all required tasks for this year), however, we highly recommend generating your plots in the Jupyter notebook to gain more familiarity with the environment, e.g. using [matplotlib](https://matplotlib.org/).
    <p align="center"><img src="../Figs/ToF_characterization.png" width="700"></p>

-8. Using notes from the pre-lab, hook up both ToF sensors simultaneously and demonstrate that both works.
+8. Using notes from the pre-lab, hook up both ToF sensors simultaneously and demonstrate that both work.
-   - Fyi, don't use the Example1_wire code to do this, it works poorly when multiple sensors are attached.
+   - Don't use the Example1_wire code to do this, it works poorly when multiple sensors are attached.

 9. In future labs, it is essential that the code executes quickly, therefore you cannot let your code hang while it waits for the sensor to finish a measurement.
 Write a piece of code that prints the Artemis clock to the Serial as fast as possible, continuously, and prints new ToF sensor data from both sensors only when available.
-   - Fyi, the distanceSensor.checkForDataReady() routine can be called to check when new data is available.
+   - The distanceSensor.checkForDataReady() routine can be called to check when new data is available.
    - How fast does your loop execute, and what is the current limiting factor?

-10. Finally, edit your work from Lab 2, such that you can record time-stamped ToF data for a set period of time, and then send it over Bluetooth to your computer.
+10. Finally, edit your work from Lab 1, such that you can record time-stamped ToF data for a set period of time, and then send it over Bluetooth to your computer.

-   - It will be helpful in future labs, if you also write a function in Jupyter to plot the data on a graph with time (us or ms for example) on the x-axis and ToF data on the y-axis.
+11. Include a plot of the ToF data against time.

 ### Additional tasks for 5000-level students:

-1. Many distance sensors are based on infrared trasmission.
+12. Many distance sensors are based on infrared trasmission.
    - Discuss a couple, highlight the differences in their fuctionality and the pros/cons of each.
    - Check and discuss whether the ToF sensor is sensitive to different colors and textures.